Coexistence of insulator-like paramagnon and metallic spin-orbit exciton modes in SrIrO$_3$

 Our Ir $L_3$-edge (11.2145 keV) RIXS experiments were performed at the ID20 beamline \cite{Sala2013High} of the European Synchrotron Radiation Facility (ESRF).
 We varied the momentum transfer to cover the ($Q_x,Q_y$) plane [Fig.~\ref{fig1n}(c)], with the $z$-axis component fixed to $Q_z = 3.67 \pm 0.01$ r.l.u.~(indexed to the unit cell of SrTiO$_3$).
 The sample temperature was set to 20 K.

-The RIXS spectra of all four systems exhibited the same overall components, and we use the example of the $m = 4$ heterostructure, shown in Figs.~\ref{fig1n}(d-e), to summarize these.
-All spectra have an intense quasielastic peak whose fit (to an elastic scattering and a weak phonon part) is discussed in Sec.~S2 of the SM \cite{sm}.
-In the energy-loss region 50--300 meV, the spectra exhibit a dispersive excitation with energy minima at the zone center and (1,1) points, and maxima on the boundary of the putative AF Brillouin zone, which is qualitatively similar to the pseudospin-wave modes reported in Sr$_2$IrO$_4$ and Sr$_3$Ir$_2$O$_7$ \cite{Kim2012,Kim2012b}.
+The RIXS spectra of all four systems exhibited the same overall features, and we use the example of the $m = 4$ heterostructure, shown in Figs.~\ref{fig1n}(d-e), to summarize these.
+All spectra have an intense peak near zero energy whose fit (to elastic scattering processes and a weak phonon contribution) is discussed in Sec.~S2 of the SM \cite{sm}.
+In the energy-loss region 50--300 meV, the spectra exhibit a dispersive excitation with energy minima at the zone center and (1,1) points, and maxima on the boundary of the putative AF Brillouin zone, whose energy is qualitatively similar to the pseudospin-wave modes reported in Sr$_2$IrO$_4$ and Sr$_3$Ir$_2$O$_7$ \cite{Kim2012,Kim2012b}.
 In the range 0.5--0.8 eV, the spectra show a further broad and dispersive peak that is common to many Ir oxides and has its origin in $d$-$d$ orbital excitations \cite{Kim2012, Gretarsson2013Crystal-field,Kim2014Excitonic}.

 In Fig.~\ref{fig2n} we present a quantitative analysis of the RIXS spectra at three different ${\vec Q}$ values for all four heterostructures in our series, stacked to illustrate their approach to the bulk limit.
 Definitely our most striking qualitative result is that both the pseudospin wave and the collective orbital mode are so similar in all respects, despite the heterostructures varying from a ``minimal metallic'' configuration ($m = 3$ has only one ``bulk'' IrO$_2$ plane and one pair of interfacial planes) to one that should truly emulate the bulk.
 Perhaps the next most obvious feature is that the excitations of every heterostructure at every ${\vec Q}$ are extremely broad (Fig.~\ref{fig2n}), indicating intrinsically ultrashort-range spin and orbital correlations.